imburseag/serilog-sinks-kafka/README.md

 * sslCaLocation - (Optional) Location of the SSL CA Certificates This is required for Azure Event Hubs and should be set to `./cacert.pem` as this package includes the Azure carcert.pem file which is copied into your binary output directory.

-## Configuration for a local Kafka instance
+## Configuration for a local Kafka instance using appsettings
 ```
 {
   "Serilog": {